Here are simple grounding techniques which can counter these effects, and help you feel steady, supported and back to yourself once again.

 - Add a crunch with toasted pine nuts, pecans or pumpkin seeds.

-Have fun experimenting in the kitchen as more Spring produce becomes available at the farmer’s market.
+Have fun experimenting in the kitchen as more local Spring produce becomes available.

 Please let me know your favorite recipes using greens.
-And join us for the upcoming Reset and Renew Online Program starting April 19.
-Sign up to be notified when registration opens.
+Ready to lighten up this spring, drop excess weight, relieve your joint pain, sleep better and have more energy?
+Join us for the upcoming Reset and Renew Online Group Program starting April 4.

 Over the winter, most of us spend a majority of time indoors in the Northern Hemisphere, simply because darkness dominates.
 In our Western culture, we are already sedentary to begin with, and in wintertime this excess results in stagnation in the body.
 In order to stay balanced moving into the Spring, we must cultivate qualities that release the winter accumulation.